Category Archives: Uncategorized

 A 2024 journal article on Ecopoliticide. by Delon A. Omrow & Peter Stoett from Georgetown University’s School of Foreign Affairs, argues that the strategic murder of environmental activists “is a fundamental threat to human and environmental security.”

-Environmental history cannot ignore these atrocities, and this site still attempts to keep track of developments.
+History cannot ignore these atrocities, and this site continues to keep track of developments.

 Anti-environmental war expands in 2024